Automatic Warning System: AWS at signals

-As the train passes over an AWS magnet, the 'sunflower' indicator in the driver's cab will change to all black.
-If the signal being approached is displaying a 'clear' for a semaphore or green for a multiple aspect colour light signal, the AWS will sound a bell (modern locomotives and multiple units use an electronic sounder that gives a distinctive 'ping') and leave the visual indicator black.
-This lets the driver know that the next signal is showing 'clear' and that the AWS system is working.
+As the train approaches a signal, it will pass over an AWS magnet.
+The AWS visual indicator ('sunflower') in the driver's cab will change to all black.
+If the signal being approached is displaying a 'clear' aspect, then AWS will sound a bell tone (modern trains have an electronic sounder that makes a distinctive 'ping') and leave the 'sunflower' black.
+This AWS clear indication lets the driver know that the next signal is showing 'clear' and that the AWS system is working.

-If the signal being approached is displaying a restrictive aspect (red, yellow or double yellow in colour-light installations or a distant semaphore at caution (horizontal)), the AWS will sound a continuous horn or buzzer.
-The driver then has approximately 2 seconds to cancel the warning by pressing and releasing the AWS/TPWS acknowledgement button (if the driver collapses onto the button or keeps it held down, the AWS will not be cancelled).
-On cancelling the warning, the horn then stops and the visual indicator changes to a pattern of black and yellow spokes, which persists until the next AWS magnet and reminds the driver of the restrictive aspect.
+If the next signal is displaying a restrictive aspect (e.g. caution or stop) the AWS audible indicator will sound a continuous alarm.
+The driver then has approximately 2 seconds to press and release the AWS acknowledgement button (if the driver keeps the button held down, the AWS will not be cancelled).
+After pressing the AWS acknowledgement button, the AWS audible indicator is silenced and the AWS visual indicator changes to a pattern of black and yellow spokes.
+This yellow spoke pattern persists until the train reaches the next AWS magnet and serves as a reminder to the driver of the restrictive signal aspect they passed.

-As a fail-safe mechanism, if the driver fails to cancel the warning in time, the emergency brake will apply and bring the train to a stand.
-When this occurs the red Brake demand light will flash on the AWS/TPWS Driver machine interface.
-The driver must now push the AWS/TPWS acknowledgement button, and the brakes will release after a safety time out period has elapsed.
+As a fail-safe mechanism, if the driver fails to press the AWS acknowledgement button for a warning indication in sufficient time, the emergency brakes will automatically apply, bringing the train to a stop.
+After stopping, the driver can now press the AWS acknowledgement button, and the brakes will automatically release after a safety time out period has elapsed.